 Leadership, by its definition, requires good decision making.
 Making proper decisions can be a stressful and daunting task until you learn the secrets about how to make decisions easily and correctly.
 In this article, we’ll cover some of the misconceptions about leadership and decision making.

 All of us make decisions daily.
-If you choose to not make a decision you are deciding something.
-The decisions we make on a daily basis affects every aspect of our lives.
-Deciding to lead a successful, happy, fulfilled life involves making the same decisions that other successful, happy and fulfilled people make.
-We can apply this same technique to making effective decisions as a leader.
+If you choose not to make a decision, you are deciding something.
+The decisions we make daily affects every aspect of our lives.
+Deciding to lead a successful, happy, fulfilled life involves making the same decisions that other successful, happy, and fulfilled people make.
+We can apply this same technique to make effective decisions as a leader.
 The process we can follow is to model how effective leaders make decisions.

 How does an effective leader make a decision?

-First of all, many people who are new to positions of leadership make a fundamental mistake which immediately limits their effectiveness and scope.
-This mistake is so prevalent, in fact, that it is one of the top reasons a manager, executive or entrepreneur can’t succeed in moving to bigger projects with greater rewards and responsibility.
+First of all, many people who are new to positions of leadership make a fundamental mistake, which immediately limits their effectiveness and scope.
+This mistake is so prevalent that it is one of the top reasons a manager, executive, or entrepreneur can’t succeed in moving to bigger projects with greater rewards and responsibility.